-- A low-pitched Ooooh! whenever something underhanded happens
+- A low-pitched Ooooh! when something underhanded happens

-- Hooting whenever either a hot guy or girl kisses someone (I use the word hot loosely)
+- Hooting whenever a hot guy or girl kisses someone (I use the word hot loosely)

-Anyway, whatever the audience’s problem is, each instance highlights why the girls’ families have seen fit to exile them and pay someone else to raise them.
+Whatever the audience’s problem is, each instance highlights why the Facts of Life girls’ families have seen fit to pay someone else to raise them, far, far away.

 Sitcom: The Golden Girls

-Approval rating: N/A. I’ve never been able to sit through an entire episode of the Golden Girls.
-However, I’ve been in enough waiting rooms where the show is playing to have a general idea of the show’s premise.
+Approval rating: N/A. I’ve never been able to sit through an entire episode.
+However, I’ve been in enough waiting rooms where the show is playing to have a general idea of its premise.

 Unrelated but intriguing fact: Want to know something interesting about Bea Arthur?
-(As if there was anything uninteresting about Bea Arthur!)
+(Like there’s anything uninteresting about Bea Arthur!)
 Back in the 1940’s, she was a Marine!
+Check it out:

 Not-exactly-a-Sitcom: The Dukes of Hazzard